 Peter Munk said; “We are the only caravan manufacturer to have a full marketing department.
 Our mindset is now different, 50% of our SLT are female which is incredibly rare in the caravan manufacturing industry.
 We aim to be not just the best caravan manufacturer, but rather the best manufacturer in the UK.
 We are a people and product led company.”

 Willerby Ltd invested over £1m in 2016 on their 90 acre site, in order to aid capacity and increase outputs, converting and expanding a factory and introducing a new lodge production line in addition to their existing five production lines.

 Originally manufacturing beehives, Willerby was set up in 1946 to produce temporary buildings to help deal with the aftermath of the Second World War.

 Embracing its historical legacy, the company now has the WillerBee as its company mascot.
 With the UK’s bumblebee population rapidly declining, Willerby is helping to raise awareness of this by supporting its conservation.

 Some of the innovative projects it is delivering include sourcing bee-friendly wildflower seeds and distributing them to employees, suppliers and customers for planting, as well as to the many local primary schools, hospitals and prisons in our region.
 The campaign is off to an incredible start with 20,000 packets of seeds having been distributed so far.

 Willerby is also working closely with HMP Prison Hull, with prisoners attending joinery classes at the prison to produce handcrafted wooden bee-houses for the campaign as part of their rehabilitation process.

-Last year Willerby celebrated its 70th anniversary and today the business continues its ethos to invest in its products, showgrounds and most of all its people, continually growing the company’s own talent and benefiting from the loyalty that comes with that.
+Today the business continues its ethos to invest in its products, showgrounds and most of all its people, continually growing the company’s own talent and benefiting from the loyalty that comes with that.